versehe/AB_Testing_Notebook/README.md

 #### Question: Does multiple AB tests run at the same time?
 Yes, in the reality, there could be hunreds of them running concurrently.
-Instead of let some of the feastures wait to be tested forever, we tend to ingore the correlation among those tests.
+What you can do is segmenting your website into smaller sections and make sure they won't affect each other.